-At the back of the cottage you’ll find an authentically presented heritage garden.
+At the back of the cottage, you’ll find an authentically presented heritage garden that embraces the seasons of change.
 With native plants and vegetables that were used to keep the Wallis family well-nourished and in good health, it appears simple, but its informal style was both attractive and functional at the same time.
-Complete with a chicken coop appropriately called ‘The Fowl House’, it’s a perfect example of how colonial life in New Zealand relied on the garden as the main source of food, as well as for medicinal purposes.
+It’s a perfect example of how colonial life in New Zealand relied on the garden as the main source of food, as well as for medicinal purposes.

 Children: $4 (4-16 years)

-Bookings are essential for all schools and tour groups.
+Bookings are essential for all school groups and tour groups.

 68 Nairn Street, Mount Cook

-The Museum is located at 68 Nairn Street, at the top of Willis Street.
+The Museum is located at the top of Willis Street.